appliedFinance/Modern-Portfolio-Theory/README.md

 Tangecy Portfolio:
-Compute the weights of the Tangenciy Portfolio given a list of stock tickers.
+Compute the weights of the Tangency Portfolio given a list of stock tickers.

  VISIT THE PAGE =>  http://www.highbaycapital.com/mpt/mpt.html